pablodour/Eye-Tracking-sys/README.md

 # eye_tracker_py

-This module has the sole propouse of counting the pixels in each section of both eyes and then computing an average to calculate the wheels turning value for Eloflex Model F Power Wheelchair.
+This module has the sole propouse of counting the pixels in each section of both eyes and then computing an average.
-To start it you need to call the fllowing code
+To start it you need to call the following code

 ```python
     camera = cv.VideoCapture(camera number)